USDA-FSA/fsa-design-system/components/content-tabs/index.md

 ### Use When

-* Users only require a few specific pieces of content or functionality on the application screen.
+* Only a few specific pieces of content or functionality are required on the application screen.
 * The information needs to be displayed in a more compact area on the screen, requires multiple view states, or multiple categories.
+* Switching between various content categories or features creates an optimal on-screen workflow.

 ### Don't Use

-* When the number of categories for Tabs extend the Content Tabs bar too wide.
+* When the number of categories for Tabs extends the Content Tabs too wide.
 Instead utilize a [Select Menu]({{ site.baseurl }}components/select/) to update content.
+* A set of Content Tabs within another set of Content tabs.
-* If the content within the Tabs is minimal and can more easily be accessed on a single page.
+* If the content within the Tabs is minimal and can more easily be assessed on a single scrollable application page.

 ## Accessibility

 Always refer to the [Accessibility Forms Guide]({{ site.baseurl }}guides/accessibility/forms) for overall guidance.

-* Ensure that all Tab label tags have appropriate accessibility applied with intuitive descriptions for assistive devices.
+* Ensure that all Tab label tags have appropriate accessibility parameters (ALT, TITLE, etc) applied with intuitive descriptions for assistive devices.

 ## General Guidance

 * Utilize Content Tabs to categorize application content for easily accessible view states.
 * Ensure to maximize the width of the Content Tabs in the screen space provided for better usability.
-* Best practices would utilize the full width of the application screen.
+* Best practices dictates using the full width of the application screen whenever possible.